PotionSela/E-commerce-Sales/README.md

 ## Contribution Guidelines
 Open to collaboration.
 If you choose to do so, open an issue and modify any changes you would like to see on a feature branch and wait for approval before merging to the main branch.

+## License
+This application has no License.

+## Questions
+Have additional questions?
+[Contact me through my GitHub account](https://github.com/PotionSela) or email me at giselamata27@gmail.com.